-In each church a church board should be elected annually and should include the following: the elder or elders, the head deacon, the head deaconess, the treasurer, the clerk, the home missionary leader, the church missionary secretary, the Sabbath school superintendent, the Dorcas Welfare Society leader, the Missionary Volunteer leader, and such other individuals as may be deemed advisable.
+In each church a church board should be elected annually and should include the following: the elder or elders, the head deacon, the head deaconess, the treasurer, the clerk, the lay activities leader, the lay activities secretary, the Sabbath school superintendent, the Dorcas Welfare Society leader, the Missionary Volunteer leader, the press relations secretary or public relations committee chairman, and such other individuals as may be deemed advisable.

-It is understood that where there is a pastor appointed by the conference, he is a member of the church board and serves as its chairman; or if he prefers not to act as chairman, he may arrange for the elder to preside.
-(See also pp. 79, 163.)
+It is understood that where there is a pastor appointed by the conference or local field he is a member of the church board and serves as its chairman; or if he prefers not to act as chairman, he may arrange for the elder to preside.
+(See also pp. 83, 173.)